What to Include in an Effective User Access Review Policy?

 8. Policy review

-Policy review acts as the guardian of your system's integrity, ensuring that access privileges remain aligned with your employees' roles and responsibilities.
+Policy review is the guardian of your system's integrity, ensuring access privileges align with your employees' roles and responsibilities.
 As an IT manager, understanding the significance of policy review in maintaining effective UAR policies is paramount.

 Below mentioned are the pillars of an effective policy review: